Why Fiverr hates their sellers?

 Trying to be nice, and since it wasn’t that big of a deal, I kept my mouth shut and made the updates for him.

 Then he came back AGAIN wanting a new ad – this time, he had a spark of creative GENIUS.
-He wanted to make one really big ad that was basically 2 of his previous ads in the same ad.
+He wanted to make a one really big ad that was basically 2 of his previous ads in the same ad.

 Now at this point, I knew this guy was a total pain in the ass.
 So I ignored his request.
 Then he contacted me AGAIN about doing the ad.
-Again, I ignored.
+Again, I ignored it.
 The 3rd time he contacted me, I finally asked him for more details about the ad.
 He didn’t fully answer my questions, so again, I did not respond.

 Then finally, the next time he asked, I agreed to do it – I mean simple enough, right?
 He basically specifically said he wanted 2 previous ads put next to each other in one big ad, so technically I figured it would be easy to do.
 So I took the order.
 The biggest mistake I made on Fiverr.